-I would like to offer you practical suggestion on how to arrange and set up your baby’s space in order to support their natural desire for freedom of movement, sensory stimulation, order, independence and beauty.
+I would like to offer you practical suggestions on how to arrange and set up your baby’s space to support their natural desire for freedom of movement, sensory stimulation, order, independence, and beauty.
 All recommendations are handmade.
-You can find out more by visiting webpage of each individual product.
+You can find out more by visiting the webpage of each product.

-Floor bed – generally for babies from 3 months and up.
-We used something similar with our babies, however, a safety rail was a must since our babies rolled from side to side at night a lot.
+Floor beds are generally suitable for babies from 3 months and up.
+We used something similar with our babies.
+However, a safety rail was a must since our babies rolled from side to side at night a lot.

-I love floor bed frames made by Sweet Home From Wood because they allow also to hand up mobiles very easily for the baby during awake hours.
+I love floor bed frames made by Sweet Home From Wood because they also allow to hand up mobiles very comfortably for the baby during waking hours.

 The Munari Mobile 3-6 weeks

 The Octahedron Mobile 5-8 weeks

 The Gobbi Mobile 8-10 weeks

 From birth, it is suggested to use black and white images.
 Images are attached to the wall at baby’s eye level, on the side of the changing table, or above it if possible.
 For older babies – images with black/white/red patterns.
 From 4 months and up, as an example, you can use images with fine art and animals.
 This collection made by Hello Sprout is gorgeous.

 Another beautiful Word Art from the ART of TYPE for children who are a bit older.